-Additionally, women should be offered job sharing opportunities, and Work From Home options as often as possible, especially when data shows that being in an office doesn’t equate to improved results or productivity overall.
+Additionally, women should receive job-sharing opportunities, and Work From Home options as often as possible, especially when data shows that being in an office doesn’t equate to improved results or productivity overall.

 To alleviate discrimination against women, companies need to have policies in place to reflect gender parity.
 HR professionals should be working with leadership teams to identify female talent showing promise in all areas of the organization, and encouraging their leaders to track their career paths and accomplishments.

-According to The New York Times, the more educated women are, the bigger the gender gaps in seniority and pay they come up against.
+According to The New York Times, the more educated women are, the bigger the gender gaps in seniority and pay they experience.
 As well in today’s workforce, 80% of women in their early 40s with doctorates or professional degrees are mothers.

-The nature of work, especially in corporate environments, has changed in ways that results in couples who have equal career potential to embrace unequal roles, such as the unpaid caregiving duties we spoke about earlier.
+The nature of work has changed in ways that result in couples who have equal career potential embracing unequal roles.
+That includes the unpaid caregiving duties we spoke about earlier.

-This is a topic of concern because in the last two decades, employees that earn salaries have primarily earned more by working longer hours.
+This is a topic of concern because in the last two decades, employees have primarily earned more by working longer hours.
 At present, no gender gap exists between employees working extra long hours.
-Women on extreme schedules get paid just as much as men with the same sort of schedule.
-However, as women get the brunt of childcare duties, they’re blocked from this sort of earning potential is blocked.
-Moving forward, we have to consider ways for women to access higher pay when working longer hours is not an option.
+Women with extreme schedules are paid just as much as men with the same sort of schedule.
+However, as women get the brunt of childcare duties, they’re blocked from this sort of earning potential.

+Moving forward, we have to consider ways for women to access higher pay when working longer hours isn’t possible.